This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Whilst visiting the town on our most recent trip, we discovered Bramble & Moss – an elegant florist with a beautifully laid out store and sublime store front and Danieli On The Green – an artisan Italian chocolate shop.

-There are two main Richmond cinemas – the larger more mainstream cinema in Richmond is the 7 screen Odeon Richmond (72 Hill Street).
+There are two main Richmond cinemas – the larger more mainstream cinema is the 7 screen Odeon Richmond (72 Hill Street).

 If you’re after more independent or arthouse films, the Curzon cinema is nearby, tucked down Water Lane.

-Overlooking Richmond Green and entertaining Londoners with all manner stage shows and their annual pantomimes for over a century, Richmond Theatre opened in 1899 and is one of the best preserved Victorian theatres in the whole of London (Grade II listed).
+Overlooking Richmond Green and entertaining Londoners with all manner of super stage shows, popular plays and an annual pantomime for over a century, Richmond Theatre opened in 1899 and is one of the best preserved Victorian theatres in the whole of London (Grade II listed).

 Spending Christmas in London?
-Richmond Theatre is popular for its pantomimes – the Richmond Theatre pantomime for Christmas 2023 / 24 will be Snow White and the Seven Dwarves.
+Richmond Theatre is popular for its pantomimes – the Richmond London pantomime for Christmas 2024 / 25 will be Sleeping Beauty from 7th December 2024 until 5th January 2025.

 If you are planning to make a day of your trip to the Richmond area, one option once you’ve finished exploring Richmond is to walk along the banks of the Thames to Twickenham and continue your journey from there.